LGBTQ+ self-management in child and youth mental health

 Summary

-LGBTQ+ young people may choose to self-manage their mental health, yet little is known about the barriers and facilitators to their self-management, how LGBTQ+ self-management may interact with outness and minority stress, and the effect that self-management may have on anxiety and depression for LGBTQ+ young people.
+Evidence shows that one in three adolescents in the United Kingdom who identify as LGBTQ+ have a mental health disorder, including emotional problems like anxiety or depression (NHS Digital, 2018).
+LGBTQ+ young people may choose to self-manage their emotional health, yet little is known about the barriers and facilitators to their self-management, how LGBTQ+ self-management may interact with outness and minority stress, and the effect that self-management may have on anxiety and depression for LGBTQ+ young people.
+This PhD project investigated how LGBTQ+ self-manage their mental health.
+The findings from this project have implications for policy and interventions affecting LGBTQ+ young people in the United Kingdom.

 IMPACTS

 Rosa Town has published a paper in European Child and Adolescent Psychiatry detailing the findings of the first empirical study of this PhD: A qualitative investigation of LGBTQ+ young people’s experiences and perceptions of self-managing their mental health.
+This article was reviewed by The Mental Elf and the review can be read here

 She has also published a protocol for a scoping review in JBI Evidence Synthesis: Self-management, self-care, and self-help in adolescents with emotional problems: a scoping review protocol.
+Her scoping review was then published in European Child and Adolescent Psychiatry here.

 Rosa's poster 'LGBTQ+ young people’s experiences and perceptions of self-managing their mental health' was sent to participating schools to start interesting and engaging discussions around the issues that may affect older school students and their peers.
 You can view Rosa's poster here